-But how much does medical malpractice insurance actually cost?
+How much does medical malpractice insurance cost?

 It’s complicated.
 First, are physicians legally required to hold medical malpractice insurance?
 In Colorado, Connecticut, Kansas, Massachusetts, New Jersey, Rhode Island and Wisconsin, physicians must have minimum coverage, according to the American Medical Association.
-States including Indiana, Nebraska, New Mexico, New York, Pennsylvania
+States including Indiana, Nebraska, New Mexico, New York, Pennsylvania and Wyoming have requirements to be eligible for state liability reforms.
+So while legal requirements for having medical malpractice coverage is somewhat flexible, not protecting your assets is, well, a terrible idea.

 Because laws and requirements vary from state to state, the price of medical malpractice insurance widely varies as well.
 Even within states, premiums can differ greatly from county to county-- particularly coverage in urban and suburban areas vs. rural areas.
 It’s all about location and the density of the physician population in any given area, among other factors.

 Interestingly, medical malpractice insurance rates have recently decreased across the board, according to Medical Liability Monitor’s 2017 Annual Rate Survey.
 “For the overwhelming majority (74.2 percent) of insurers participating in this year’s Annual Rate Survey, rates remained flat between 2016 and 2017, very similar to the percentage with no manual change shown between 2015 and 2016 (75.2 percent).
-The next largest segment of rate change was increased
+The next largest segment of rate change was increased within the 0.1 percent to 9.9 percent (13.3 percent).”

 That being said, the average cost of medical malpractice insurance for an individual physician is about $7,500 per year.
 Howmuch.com breaks it down like this: General medical personnel may expect to pay between $4,000 and $12,000 a year.
 But surgeons can pay somewhere between $30,000 and $50,000 a year.